 San Jose Mayor Matt Mahan enters 2026 California governor's race

-Mayor Matt Mahan of San Jose announced Thursday that he is running for governor of California in 2026, joining a crowded field in the race to succeed Gov. Gavin Newsom.
+San Jose Mayor Matt Mahan announced Thursday that he is running for governor of California in 2026, joining a crowded field in the race to succeed Gov. Gavin Newsom.

 "I'm running for Governor of California — because we can do better," Mahan said in a statement.
 "I know we can because San Jose is proving it."